How Are Movement Disorders Treated?

 Rehabilitation

-Our rehabilitation specialists provide compassionate, individualized therapies that can help ease symptoms and slow the progression of many movement disorders.
+Our rehabilitation specialists provide compassionate, individualized therapies that can help ease symptoms and improve quality of life for patients with various movement disorders.

 Our rehabilitation team includes nurses, neuropsychologists, psychologists, and occupational, physical, recreational, and speech therapists, so that patients benefit from a comprehensive program that addresses all aspects of their disease.
 Our exercise and rehabilitation program enables patients to continue participating in activities at work, at home, and in their community.